RocketChat/Rocket.Chat.Apps-engine/README.md

 Whenever you make changes to the engine, run `npm run compile` again - meteor will take care of restarting the server due to the changes.

+## Troubleshooting
-**Note:** Sometimes, when you update the Apps-Engine code and compile it while Rocket.Chat is running, you might run on errors similar to these:
+1. Sometimes, when you update the Apps-Engine code and compile it while Rocket.Chat is running, you might run on errors similar to these:

 ```
 Unable to resolve some modules: